 April 29–May 1, 2016

-Surgical residents are expected to master a broad expanse of clinical and basic science knowledge as well operative skills.
-Although residency programs tailor their educational programs to meet these needs well, residents are also expected to master a number of critical non-clinical skills, including leading teams and teaching.
+Residents are expected to master a broad expanse of clinical and basic science knowledge as well as operative skills.
+Residency programs tailor their educational programs to meet these needs.
+Residents are also expected to master a number of critical nonclinical skills, including leading teams and teaching.
 However, very few residency programs are able to offer opportunities for residents to become proficient in these areas.
-The Division of Education of the American College of Surgeons (ACS) and the ACS Resident and Associate Society have worked together to develop a course to address this need.
+The Division of Education of the American College of Surgeons (ACS) and the Resident and Associate Society of ACS (RAS-ACS) have worked together to develop a course to address this need.

-The goal of this course is to help mid- to senior-level surgery residents develop some of the essential non-clinical skills that will be critical to their success as senior level residents and practicing surgeons.
-The course specifically addresses the skills necessary to be more effective teachers and more successful leaders.
-The number of participants is limited to allow ample interaction with faculty, and the course schedule is designed to allow networking with other course participants.
-The course is designed for mid- to senior-level surgery residents, but all are welcome to attend.
+The goal of this course is to help surgery residents develop some of the essential nonclinical skills that will be critical to their success as senior-level residents and practicing surgeons.
+The course specifically addresses the skills necessary to become more effective teachers and leaders.
+The number of participants is limited to allow ample interaction with faculty and to facilitate networking with other attendees.
+This course is targeted for mid- to senior-level residents, but all are welcome to attend.

 The course will address the following essential skills for residents’ lifelong roles as teachers, leaders, and practicing surgeons: